 - Care for someone, you are advised to have the influenza vaccine

-A further update will be provided later in the year with regards to the additional age cohorts.
+Furnace House Surgery will provide a further update later in the year with regards to the additional age cohorts.

 Please contact the surgery on 01267 236616 to make an appointment.